AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 Descriptions under option titles seem self-explanatory, but still:

-**Activate language-specific filters automatically** Enabling this option, you won't have to manually choose all the filters when visiting a foreign website, saving yourself some time.
+**Activate language-specific filters automatically** Enabling this option, you won't have to manually choose all the filters when visiting a foreign website, saving you some time.

 **Launch AdGuard at login**
 A simple and convenient feature with with which you don't have to worry whether or not you have your ad blocker turned on, and just be sure that ads are always blocked.

-**Do not block search ads and websites' self-promotion** This option might be useful to online shoppers: instead of whitelisting all your favourite e-shops and sites, you can simply exclude self-promos and search ads from filtering.
-AdGuard will automatically detect those and let them be, while ruthlessly zapping everything else ad-like.
+**Do not block search ads and websites' self-promotion** This option might be useful to online shoppers: instead of whitelisting all your favourite e-shops and sites, you can simply exclude [self-promos and search ads](https://kb.adguard.com/en/general/search-ads-and-self-promotion) from filtering.
+AdGuard will automatically detect those and let them be, while removing everything else ad-like.

 **Hide menu bar icon**
 If you don't want to see the menu bar icon, there is an option to hide it.
 But don't worry: even if you remove it from the menu bar, AdGuard will continue to run in the background.